 This leaves the steep slopes of Ingleborough to be faced, and you’ll certainly feel the impact on tired legs.
-Once you’re at the top, on a clear day you can see Morecambe Bay and the Lake District but don’t stop for too long to celebrate as you’ve still got six miles to get back to Horton-in-Ribblesdale.
+Once you’re at the top though you'll see why Ingleborough made our list of the best mountains in the UK.
+On a clear day you can see Morecambe Bay and the Lake District but don’t stop for too long to celebrate as you’ve still got six miles to get back to Horton-in-Ribblesdale.
 It’s thankfully all downhill, but if time’s short you may need to get a jog on to finish in under 12 hours!

 You don’t have to start in Horton-in-Ribblesdale with Pen-y-ghent.
 In fact, you might have a better experience if you don’t.
 If you tackle the Yorkshire Three Peaks walk on a summer weekend, expect to feel like you’re doing the conga as you’ll be following a line of people all day.
 We were stuck in a queue for twenty minutes waiting to tackle the gnarly bits on Pen-y-Ghent.